Students and Volunteers

 A Legacy of Volunteerism

 The contributions of volunteers – health care providers, community volunteers, and learners such as medical residents, interns, externs, and students – have been welcomed and valued at all levels of the organization since our beginnings as an all-volunteer run organization in 1972.
-We would not have been able to become the CommuniCare Health Centers that we are today without the interest, support, and dedication of volunteers!
+We would not have the health center we do today without the interest, support, and dedication of volunteers!

 Clinical Student Learning Opportunities